learn-co-curriculum/programming-univbasics-nds-nested-arrays-iteration-lab/README.md

 It's not often we say this, but this following bit of code is worth memorizing.
-If you want to learn to speak any human language, it's a good idea to learn the grammar, grow your vocabulary and speak with native speakers as much as possible.
+If you want to learn to speak any human language, it's a good idea to learn the grammar, grow your vocabulary and speak with native speakers as much as possible.  **But** that takes years, and, in a pinch, you should _really know_ how to ask for food, water, and a bathroom.
+Even if you don't understand what's happening grammatically, having a few "stock phrases" to lean on is helpful.

-But that takes years, and, in a pinch, you should _really know_ how to ask for food, water, and a bathroom.
-Even if you don't understand what you're saying, knowing what sounds to make to get food, water, or a bathroom is very handy.
+The following code is a good "stock phrase."

 Assuming the following AoA: